 Minimum Working Conditions

 Requirements in this regard are principally stipulated in the concerned S&E Acts, the FA Act, the IESO Act and the CLRA.
 The S&E Acts have stipulations relating to working hours, overtime, intervals of rest, provision of basic amenities such as drinking water, toilets, first aid facilities, etc., for employees at shops and commercial establishments.
-The Standing Orders formulated as per the IESO Act also have stipulations with respect to work timings, leave, overtime, holidays, for industrial establishments engaging more than 100 workmen (the threshold may be different for certain States).
+The Model Standing Orders formulated as per the IESO Act also have stipulations with respect to work timings, leave, overtime, holidays, for industrial establishments engaging more than 100 workmen (the threshold may be different for certain States).

-The FA has extensive provisions in respect to the health, safety and welfare of workers engaged in manufacturing establishments – these compliances vary depending on the number of workmen engaged.
+The FA has extensive provisions with respect to the health, safety and welfare of workers engaged in manufacturing establishments – these compliances vary depending on the number of workmen engaged.
 For instance, in industrial establishments where 250 or more workmen are employed, the employer has to provide for a canteen.
 Suitable shelters or rest rooms, and lunchrooms with drinking water facilities are to be provided where 150 workmen are employed.
 Factories wherein 30 or more women workers are ordinarily employed, are to be equipped with creche facilities/nurseries for children under the age of 6 years.
-There are also provisions regarding toilets, washing places, temperature control mechanisms, adequate ventilation, lighting in the workrooms, painting of factory walls, doors and windows, cleaning of floors, effective removal of dirt and refuse, etc. The FA Act envisages certain precautions to be taken against explosives, inflammable gases, dangerous fumes and gases and fire.
+There are also provisions regarding toilets, washing places, temperature control mechanisms, adequate ventilation, lighting in the workrooms, painting of factory walls, doors and windows, cleaning of floors, effective removal of dirt and refuse, etc. The FA Act also envisages certain precautions to be taken against explosives, inflammable gases, dangerous fumes and gases and fire.

 Salary